Updated October 29, 2022

-“For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”
+“For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.”
 (Eph.
 6:12)

 I typed into the Google search bar, “How to survive te…” and waited to see what would pop up.
 Does anyone else do this sometimes?
 I noticed amongst “How to survive terrorist attack, teething, terrible twos…” within the top 5 searches there was, “teenage years and teaching middle school.”
 Wow!
 Right there with terrorist attacks and teething?!
-Clearly being a teen and dealing with a teen is a common struggle for many.
-However, there are ways to start the journey in just loving your teen but liking them as well and how to survive the teenage years.
+Clearly being a teen and dealing with a teen are common struggles for many.
+However, there are ways to start the journey in not only loving your teen but liking them as well.
+Knowing how to survive the teenage years takes some research, trial and error, and lots of prayer but thank the Lord we don’t have to do it alone.

-As someone who has worked with teenagers for 14 years as a volunteer at my church’s Youth Group and a Mom of a college student, I can tell you that the teenage years can in fact not only be survivable but it can be enjoyable too.
+As someone who has worked with teenagers for over 15 years as a volunteer Youth Leader in various church ministries and a Mom of a college student, I can tell you that the teenage years can in fact not only be survivable but it can be enjoyable too.
 So how does one achieve such a mighty task?
 Here are a few practical ways to show you how to survive the teenage years:

 1) Get your mind right!